Three generations of a Finnish family walking a curly-haired dog along a sunlit forest path covered in autumn leaves, photo by Joel Willans

 13. Your special place has trees and probably a lake

-Growing up in Finland is a particular thing, shaped by saunas and silence, by long winters and even longer summer evenings.
-These 13 signs you grew up in Finland are not just quirks.
+Growing up in Finland is a particular thing, shaped by saunas and silence, long winters and even longer summer evenings.
+These 13 signs are not just quirks.
 They are the foundation of a mindset that is patient, self-sufficient and quietly proud.

 What is unique about growing up in Finland?